Food By Themes

 Best high tea in Singapore

 Whether you call it high tea or afternoon tea, there’s no doubt that this midday delight is one of our favourite ways to treat ourselves.
-If you’re looking for a spot to enjoy tiered stands full of light bites, scones, and tea, read on for our guide to the best high tea in Singapore.
+If you’re looking for a spot to enjoy tiered stands full of light desserts, scones, and tea, read on for our guide to the best high tea in Singapore.

 While some of these are pricey, they’re worth the splurge, especially if you’re celebrating a special occasion.
 However, for more wallet-friendly options, check out our guide to affordable afternoon tea in Singapore.

-1. 10|SCOTTS, Grand Hyatt Singapore
+1. 10|SCOTTS, Grand Hyatt Singapore – high tea buffet with waterfall views

 Image credit: Grand Hyatt Singapore